tjchaplin/hammerdown/README.md

 # Purpose

-To have an easy way to programatically generate a stream of markdown text.
-This library includes a complete set of Markdown attributes to generate Markdown document streams.
-It also includes the definitions used to produce [Github-Flavored-Markdown](https://help.github.com/articles/github-flavored-markdown).
+To have an easy way to programatically generate a stream of markdown text from html.
+This library includes a converters for standard markdown and it also includes [Github-Flavored-Markdown](https://help.github.com/articles/github-flavored-markdown) definitions.
+Some of the other libraries that exist, don't provide full features for github-flavored-markdown, and didn't produce streams.

 Markdown is a mechanism to create documents.
 [See](http://daringfireball.net/projects/markdown/) for more details.
-Hammerdown allows developers to leverage the simplicity of Markdown for whatever purpose this say fit.
-This may include using hammerdown to convert text, XML, or HTML into Markdown.
+Hammerdown allows developers to leverage the simplicity of Markdown from html text.

 # Examples